cuelee/LTPI/README.md

 # LTPI: Liability Threshold Model for Phenotype Imputation

-`LTPI` is a statistical framework designed for predicting the genetic liability of a target disease by leveraging related phenotypes.
-The tool integrates phenotypic information from electronic health records (EHR) and uses advanced techniques such as the GHK algorithm, maximum likelihood estimation, and optimization based on trait selection to deliver accurate disease risk probabilities.
+`LTPI` is a statistical framework for predicting the genetic liability of target diseases by leveraging related phenotypes.
+It integrates phenotypic data from electronic health records (EHR) using the GHK algorithm and maximum likelihood estimation.
+LTPI’s automated trait-selection algorithm enhances the accuracy of disease risk prediction.

 ## Table of Contents
 1. [Overview](#overview)